louishenrifranc/ImageFilling/README.md

 * One is using neural style transfer, and it takes three minutes to generate a new images.
 With the recent progress in Neural Style Transfer [google paper](https://arxiv.org/pdf/1610.07629v2.pdf), maybe
 * The other one, wait for it... is a GAN which try to differentiate between truth generated image and fake ones.
 The D should have some insights of what is a correct images with wrong captions, so the D should consider truth images, with wrong captions as fake sample. [paper](https://arxiv.org/abs/1604.07379).
 ![](images/meme.jpeg)
-I don't have a long experience with GAN's but every time I wanted to train them, I had to stay close my computer, because it is very unstable, and whether the G don't learn anything, whether G and D loss keeps oscillating.
+I don't have a long experience with GAN's but every time I wanted to train them, I had to stay close my computer, because it is very unstable, and whether the G doesn't learn anything, whether G and D loss keeps oscillating.
 For this project, I decided to give a shot to the recent WGAN.
 As far as I understood, the paper claims we can train discriminator to convergence, then train the generator on it.
 In compensation, gradients of the discriminator need to be clipped to small values... but we don't need a sigmoid at the end of the D, which is also responsible for vanishing the gradient.
 * The generator loss become the previous loss defined in 2) + ```tf.reduce_mean(-(features_fake_image + feature_fake_captions)```
 * The discriminator loss is ```tf.reduce_mean(features_fake_image + feature_fake_captions - features_real)```.